 What are the benefits of using a keyboard tray and mechanism?

 A keyboard tray allows the keyboard and mouse to be in a more comfortable and ergonomic position.
 People who use keyboard trays and mechanisms are able to bring the keyboard towards their torso which eliminates strain and injury caused by over-extension.
 Using a keyboard at the proper height allows the user to keep wrists and forearms at a straight angle preventing common ailments such as carpel tunnel syndrome or tendonitis.
 Check out our Keyboard Tray guide for more information.

 Why should I buy a chair from Chairlines?

 Chairlines provides the knowledge and experience in the industry that comes from over 27 years of being in business.
 Chairlines is a locally owned business, and we have developed lasting relationships with the Occupational Therapy and Ergonomics community in here in Vancouver, and all over British Columbia.
 We pride ourselves on having extensive product knowledge, taking the time with our customers to do custom chair fittings and discuss all options available.
-Once your chair is ordered we provide free delivery (in the Metro Vancouver area) as well as continued product training and support.
+Once your chair is ordered we provide affordable delivery as well as continued product training and support.
 This unmatched level of service sets us apart.
 We are the chair experts!

 What is the warranty on Chairlines' chairs?